-Restroom Facilities & Port-a-Potties
+Restroom Facilities and Port-a-Potties

 Restroom facilities should be considered at all event locations, even those outside.
-If an event expects a large attendance, it is recommended that organizers consider providing additional restroom facilities, such as Port-a-Potties.
-Best practices indicate that the minimum requirement for portable restrooms is one port-a-potty per 100 people for up to four hours.
+Organizers should not use residence hall or University housing restrooms for their events.
+If an event expects a large attendance, it is recommended that organizers consider providing additional restroom facilities, such as port-a-potties.
+The recommended minimum for a portable restroom is one port-a-potty per 100 people for up to a four-hour event.